soft-coded/react-messenger-app-server/README.md

 # React Messenger App
-A messenger app created using React.js.
+A messenger app built using react.js.

-This repository is one of the two required to run this app.
+This repository is one of the two required to run this app (server-version).

 # Tools Used
 * Node.js